andrewliu6868/Django-Clothes-Inventory/README.md

 # Additional Notes

 For clarity, I used ChatGPT to help come up with the sample data of 20 clothing products, but not for the actual code.
-Likewise, I used Github Copilot for simple HTML formatting, specifically for the <fieldset> and <legend> portion of product_list.html.
+Also, I used Github Copilot for simple HTML formatting, specifically for the fieldset and legend portion of product_list.html.